 Emerging Technologies Transforming the Industry

 Artificial intelligence (AI) and machine learning are revolutionizing biopharma, enabling faster and more efficient drug discovery and development.
 AI is capable of evaluating massive datasets in record time, providing powerful predictions and reliable information from the inputs.
-Machine learning empowers AI to steadily improve its processes over time, progressively learning from the tasks it performs.
+Machine learning empowers AI to steadily improve its processes over time from the tasks it performs.
 AI can:

 - Identify novel proteins or genes that can counteract diseases.
 In 2021, an AI system predicted 330,000 protein structures.1